 Skip to main content

-It wasn’t until the Victorian era in which dollhouse furniture and parts were mass produced so that this hobby was more widely accessible to everyone, not just the wealthy.
+It wasn’t until the Victorian era in which dollhouse furniture and parts were mass produced that this hobby was more widely accessible to everyone, not just the wealthy.
 The middle and working classes started to collect dollhouses as well, and this hobby eventually transformed from one for adults to one for children, as the Victorian era saw a shift in familial values that emphasized the importance of playtime for children before entering adulthood.

-According to dollhouse historian Nicola Lisle, author of Life in Miniature: A History of Dollhouses, “dolls houses are more than just small houses with collections of dolls and miniature objects.
+dolls houses are more than just small houses with collections of dolls and miniature objects.
 They are multidimensional works of art with stories to tell.
 As with any works of art, we can simply gaze in awe at their exquisiteness and admire the craftsmanship that brought them to life, or we can delve a little deeper to see what they have to say to us” (Lisle, Life in Miniature: A History of Dollhouses, introduction).

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Photograph+of+Tiny+Furniture+in+the+Early+American+Kitchen%0D%0A">A Photograph of Tiny Furniture in the Early American Kitchen<br />